Attachment Full Size Full Wp Image 637

 Trauma and The Teenage Brain

-Trauma may be complex, but it’s also treatable.
 Don’t let trauma take over your son’s life.
-Call Foothills at Red Oak Recovery today at 866.300.5275 to learn more about our programs and the effects of trauma on adolescent brain development.
+Call Foothills at Red Oak Recovery® today at 828.519.5047 or use our online contact form to learn more about our programs and the effects of trauma on adolescent brain development.